-Prague, the capital of the Czech Republic, has a lot to offer: music and the middle Ages, Kafka and Kisch, beer and dumplings with roast pork.
+Prague, the capital of the Czech Republic, has a lot to offer: music and the middle ages, Kafka and Kisch, beer and dumplings with roast pork.
 Since 1992, the historical heart of Prague belongs to UNESCO world heritage sites.
 The well-preserved city centre, the historic architecture, the winded alleys of the old town, the splendid view that opens up from Charles’s Bridge and the Prague Fortress watching over everything.
 Strolling for hours in the alleys of Prague, looking at architecture, discovering new cafés and pubs – all belongs to a visit to Prague.
-Bike distribution (if booked) in the afternoon.

 A slightly hilly and differentiated stage is waiting for you.
 You cycle past many small idyllically situated Bohemian villages.
 Small houses with wood-covered gables attract the admiration of by-passers.
 Cosy pubs invite for a refreshing Bohemian beer on the way.
 Only “recently” did the waves of the Vltava reservoir begin to ripple.
 Before, the Rocky River valley was wild and untamed.
 In the early 60s they began to build four valley blocks south of Prague.
 They dam up the Vltava into a few lakes.
 The tamed Vltava spreads up to 5.000 ha, depending on the water level in the reservoirs.
 The water plant covers energy peaks and extras.
 Accommodation in the surroundings of Sedlcary.